 They've been great

 The Galaxy Buds Pro have been fantastic ever since they were released.
 Even with subpar battery life, Samsung's vast array of customization options via the Galaxy Wearable app allow you to fine-tune the Galaxy Buds Pro to your liking.
-But we're expecting a new iteration any day now.
+But these Buds have a newer alternative now.

 - Superior IPX7 water and sweat resistance